 This type of cancer is extremely rare and doctors only see three or four cases a year.

 Claudia’s life was out of danger, but she had suffered some brain damage from the treatment.
-The family remained positive that from here on her health will continue to improve.
-They know she is a fighter and she would do well.
+The family remained positive that from here on her health would continue to improve.
+They knew she was a fighter and she would do well.

 Their joy knew no bounds!

-The sisters Abigail and Esme decided that they break the incredibly miraculous news to Claudia.
+The sisters Abigail and Esme decided that they’d break the incredibly miraculous news to Claudia.

 The sisters held hands as they broke the news, and Claudia just smiled and said “yay!”
 Just a little word, signifying a cry of victory!